bloominstituteoftechnology/java-AnimalKingdom/README.md

     * List only those animals that breath with lungs and were named in 1758
     * List only those animals that lay eggs and breath with lungs
     * List alphabetically only those animals that were named in 1758

+* Stretch Goal
+    * For the list of animals, list alphabetically those animals that are mammals.